samuelrojasm/aws-codepipeline-project-py/README.md

 - The `cdk.json` file tells the CDK Toolkit how to execute your app.
 - The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
 - To create the virtualenv it assumes that there is a `python3` executable in your path with access to the `venv`package.
 - If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
-To manually create a virtualenv on MacOS and Linux:<br>
-`python3 -m venv .venv`
+To manually create a virtualenv on MacOS and Linux: `python3 -m venv .venv`
 ## Useful commands

  * `cdk ls`          list all stacks in the app